xapian/xapian-docsprint/overview.rst

 .. * `museum catalogue dataset <http://xapian.org/data/muscat-data.csv.gz>`_
 .. * `US states dataset <http://xapian.org/data/states-data.csv.gz>`_

-.. todo:: finalise dataset(s) and code and link to them from here

 .. todo:: link to here from every howto and everything that needs the data files and example code